 - 2.1.
 Limited access to site The site is located west of the village centre and surrounded by existing residential housing.
 There is limited site access.
 Two principal public rights of way (ZR256 and ZR247) plus Frognal Lane are directly impacted by the proposed works. - 2.2.
 Impacted communities A wide range of individuals and groups will be impacted by this development.
 This includes: Neighbours, Residents in Teynham, Conyer and Lynsted, Businesses, Visitors, Children, Cyclists, Dog walkers, Horse & Riders, Walkers/runners, Sportspeople.
 Consideration should be taken to reach these diverse groups of people. - 2.3.
 High-level overview The construction phase(s) will impact large numbers of people over an extended period of time.
-There is no high-level construction time-line to help identify potential issues and prepare systems and processes. - 2.4.
-S106 Schedule 2 Part 1 Sub Phasing states: No Commencement of Development shall take place upon the Land unless and until the Sub Phasing Plan identifying the different Sub Phase has been submitted to and approved in writing by the Borough Council. - 2.5.
+A consolidated high-level construction time-line is required (covering all aspects of 16/507689/OUT) to help identify potential issues and prepare systems and processes. - 2.4.
+S106 Schedule 2 Part 1 Sub Phasing states: No Commencement of Development shall take place upon the Land unless and until the Sub Phasing Plan identifying the different Sub Phase has been submitted to and approved in writing by the Borough Council.

+- 2.5.
 Planning constraints Robust measures are required to protect the community during the construction phase(s).
 A consistent message from many residents has been the need to set, monitor and enforce rigorous planning constraints.
 Requested planning constraints, include: Provide a 24/7 response line to manage issues; host monthly resident meetings; restrict construction operating times and not permit 24 hour operation - 2.6.
 Minimise impact It's essential to minimise the impact on day-to-day activities during the construction phase.
 For example: maintain access to property, services, emergency services & businesses; maintain a safe & pleasant environment; support community health & mental wellbeing. - 2.7.
-Cumulative Impact When combined with other local building/infrastructure projects there will be significant cumulative effect on the local community over an extended period of time (many years).
-Planning conditions are required to: Promote coordination across projects; Provide a 24/7 response line to manage issues; Coordinate enforcement officers.
-Protect current residents of Teynham & Lynsted. - 2.8.
+Cumulative Impact When combined with other local building/infrastructure projects there will be significant cumulative effect on the local community over an extended period of time (many years). - 2.7.1.
+Other major construction projects in the pipeline include Teynham Primary School (access off Station Road, Teynham); and 10 houses on Lynsted Lane (access off A2); upgrading gas main along A2 etc. - 2.7.2.
+Planning conditions are required to: Promote coordination across projects; Provide a 24/7 response line to manage issues; Coordinate enforcement officers. - 2.8.
+Construction travel & parking plan Parking will be at a premium during the construction phase.
+A comprehensive travel and parking plan is required, covering construction crew, visitors, materials (loading and unloading), equipment and the removal of waste.
+All construction parking to be on/within the construction site.
+No construction parking in residential streets.
+Define residential streets.
+Protect residential areas from unauthorised construction traffic.
+Access construction site only via the A2 London Road. - 2.9.
+Construction working times The project scale and location within the existing village, requires robust conditions to protect the local community.
+The local planning authority is requested to clearly define: The permitted working days/hours; Non-working days; Arrival/departure window (e.g max 45 minutes before/after work); Stringent penalties for infringements of these conditions.
+24 hour working should be explicitly mentioned and prohibited. - 2.10.
+Complete community street furniture Learning from recent local housing development projects in Blossom Grove, Teynham, it's essential to ensure all the community components of the project are completed at an early stage, including street lights, street name plates, carriageways, pavements, highway drainage, access paths, parking and road markings) are in place at an early stage.
+Enforcement of planning conditions is essential. - 2.11.
 Enforcement The ability to enforce planning constraints is a concern.
 Dedicated enforcement officer(s) required.